euraye/qr-code-component-frontendmentor-Eurie-Manaig/README.md

 ## About The Project

-<p>A perfect first challenge if you're new to HTML and CSS.
-The card layout doesn't shift, so it's ideal if you haven't learned about building responsive layouts yet.
-The main challenge is to build out this QR code component and get it looking as close to the design as possible.
-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.
+<p>An excellent initial project for beginners in HTML and CSS, this challenge focuses on building a static QR code component.
+The layout is fixed, making it suitable if you're not yet familiar with responsive design.
+Your goal is to replicate the design accurately, and you can use any tools or techniques you wish to practice.

 <br><br>Your users should be able to:
 <br>1.
 View the optimal layout depending on their device's screen size

 <br>
-<br> <p>I do not have access to the Figma sketch so the design is not pixel perfect.</p>

 ## Built with